mgcrea/benchmark-kaizoumark/resume.md

 1. GNU Make
 1. git
 1. subversion

-### Embedded

 1. Cross-compilation
 1. buildroot
 1. Yocto
 1. Curie
 1. IntelCE
 1. Raspberry Pi

-### Web

 1. HTML5
 1. CSS3
 1. nodejs

-### Open Source
+1. OIPF
+1. DLNA
+1. MPEG-DASH
 1. GStreamer
 1. WebKit
 1. Qt

 ------

-### Experience {#experience}
+### Experience

-Intel
-: *Senior Embedded Software Engineer*
+__2015- now__: **Intel** - *Senior Embedded Software Engineer - Intel SDK for Wearables*
-  __2015- now__
-  Intel SDK for Wearables - [Curie Module](http://www.intel.com/content/www/us/en/wearables/wearable-soc.html) Build-system - Middleware - Application layer

-Orange
+  Although involved in almost every aspect of the platform, I am more specifically in charge of the build system and the Intel IQs, software modules aiming at demonstrating the capabilities of the SDK.

-: *Senior Software Engineer - TV products* __2014-2015__
+__2014-2015__:**Orange** - *Senior Software Engineer - TV products*
-  Develop a middleware for Orange set-top-boxes allowing the seamless integration of native and web applications (Wayland/Open GL ES, DBus, WebSockets).
+  Technical lead for the new Orange TV middleware, allowing the seamless integration of native and web applications around a communication bus using DBus and WebSockets and a Wayland/Open GL ES compositing engine.
+Also in charge of build-system and continuous integration.

-Orange
+  In this position, I was awarded the internal recognition title of Orange Software Expert.

-: *Senior R&D Engineer - TV & STB browsers*
+__2007-2013__:**Orange** - *Senior Software Architect - TV & STB browsers*
-  __2007-2013__
-  Write Orange TV browser specifications.
-Provide support to application developers.
+  Write Orange TV browser specifications and provide support to application developers.
 Participate in Web & TV standardization (W3C,Open IPTV Forum,DLNA).
-Provide reference native Web & TV clients based on Open Source components (WebKit, GStreamer), push corresponding patches upstream.
+  Provide reference native Web & TV clients based on Open Source components (WebKit, GStreamer).

-Orange
+  In this position, I was awarded the internal recognition title of Orange TV Expert.

-: *Senior R&D Engineer - Instant Messaging*
+__2001-2007__:**Orange** - *Senior Software Architect - Instant Messaging*
-  __2001-2007__
   Write FT/Orange Presence Server specifications.
   Participate in Instant Messaging standardization (IETF,JSF).
   Technical Project Manager on FT/Orange "Le Messager" Instant Messaging Server project.

-Sema Group Telecom
-: *Project Manager - Telecommunications*
-  __1999-2001__
+  In this position, I was awarded the internal recognition title of Orange Instant Messaging and Presence Expert.

+__1999-2001__:**Sema Group Telecom** - *Project Manager*
-  Head of a team of 10-15 people working on several subcontracting projects for FT/Orange (including the web self-care).
+  Head of a development team of 10-15 people.

-AQL
-: *Software Engineer - Telecommunications*
-  __1996-1999__
+__1996-1999__:**AQL** - *Software Engineer*
   Developer and Project Manager (1-5 people)

 ---